pierreca/blog/content/reads/index.md

 * Maker Pro: Essays on Making a Living as a Maker (John Baichtal & others)
 * Non-Violent Communication (Marshall B. Rosenberg)
 * Tribal Leadership (Dave Logan, John King, Halee Fischer-Wright)
+* Never Split the Difference: Negotiating As If Your Life Depended On It (Chris Voss)
 * The Manager's Path (Camille Fournier)
+* Talking with Tech Leads: From Novices to Practitioners (Patrick Kua)
+* First, Break All the Rules (Gallup Press)
+* Leaders Eat Last (Simon Sinek)
+* Rework (Jason Fried)
+* Switch: How to Change Things When Change Is Hard (Chip & Dan Heath)
+* The Power of When (Michael Breus)
+* The Mythical Man-Month (Fred Brooks)
+* The Effective Executive (Peter Drucker)
+* Every Tool's a Hammer: Life is What You Make It (Adam Savage)
+* Accelerate: The Science of Lean Software and Devops (Nicole Forsgren, PhD with Jez Humble and Gene Kim)

 ## Fiction